-The SuperSpool-directed printer port configuration can be changed when the spool buffer is empty.
-However, the memory and buffer configuration options (/M or /M=xxx, /U=xxx) can be modified only after rebooting the computer.
+You can change the SuperSpool-directed printer port configuration when the spool buffer is empty.
+However, you can only modify the memory and buffer configuration options (/M or /M = xxx, /U = xxx) after rebooting the computer.

-3.5.4 Examples of Valid Secondary SuperSpool Commands
+3.5.4 Secondary SuperSpool Examples

-These are commands which the operator may issue after SuperSpool has already been brought up and is in use.
+You can issue secondary SuperSpool commands after SuperSpool has already been brought up and is in use.
 Note that these commands do not deal with the size of the spool buffer or the configuration of the serial port's parameters.

-SUPERSPL LPT1:=COM2:/B <enter>
+SUPERSPL LPT1: = COM2:/B < Enter >